javajosh/simpatico/chat.md

 and a reverse lookup that maps addresses to a wss reference.
 The key property of the wss reference is the existence of a `send()` method so we can model our solution in the browser.

-Note that to get this to work you need to run `npm install` to add the qr code library.
+Note that to get this to work you need to run `npm install` to add the qr code library; however this uses `node_gyp` which is problematic, so I've committed the bundle to avoid this necessity.

 ## Client